nicodewet/mvnz/README.md

 This is a record of what was done to enhance the robustness of the application.

-We're using Spring's Aspect Oriented Programming (AOP) abilities and dealing with a subset of potential cases in RestResponseEntityExceptionHandler.
+We're using Spring's Aspect Oriented Programming (AOP) abilities and are dealing with a subset of potential cases in RestResponseEntityExceptionHandler.

 In this class we use the Error model as specified in the openapi-companies.yaml specification.

-This work is not done though, we need to use the Error model for additional obvious validation errors and naturally we need to add test cases.
-As an additional TODO we may want to add appropriate backoff algorithms (ala resilience4j) but this has not been a higher priority than basic functional correctness in my mind.
+I have use dthe Error model for additional obvious validation errors and naturally we need to added test cases.
+As a TODO we may want to add appropriate backoff algorithms (ala resilience4j) but this has not been a higher priority than basic functional correctness in my mind.

 Telemetry using a scraping endpoint is not something we're building in right now, but it would be wise if one were to take this code to production.
 The latter would naturally include alerting.

 ### ProblemDetail - RFC 9457